Wake Forest School of Medicine: Notable faculty and alumni

-Charlotte Campus
+Charlotte campus

-Charlotte is currently the largest city in the United States without a four-year medical school.
+As of 2021, Charlotte was the largest city in the United States without a four-year medical school.
 On April 10, 2019, Wake Forest Baptist Medical Center and Atrium Health announced that the School of Medicine would have a second campus in Charlotte, North Carolina.
 Preliminary plans for the campus were revealed August 12, 2020.
 More specific details were revealed in February 2021 including a seven-story tower, and on March 24, 2021, Atrium Health announced a 20-acre Innovation District at Baxter and McDowell Streets in the Midtown neighborhood of Charlotte.
 The Innovation District, named The Pearl on March 3, 2022, will include the medical school, residential towers, a hotel, and retail and office space.
-Construction is expected to start in 2022 with the first students attending in 2024.
+Construction was expected to start in 2022 with the first students attending in 2024.

+The medical school campus formally opened June 2, 2025, with 48 students expected to enroll in July.
+The campus included a 14-story building and more than 700,000 square feet.